libdyson-wg/ha-dyson/README.md

 ## Installation

-The minimum supported Home Assistant version is 2021.12.0.

-You can install using HACS.
-If it is not yet available in the default HACS search, you can add https://github.com/libdyson-wg/ha-dyson as a custom repository.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=libdyson-wg&repository=ha-dyson&category=integration)

 You can also install manually by copying the `custom_components` from this repository into your Home Assistant installation.